codechenx/tv/README.md

 ### Column Filter

-Show only rows where a specific column matches your criteria.
-Supports powerful OR, AND, and ROR operators for complex filtering.
+Show only rows where specific columns match your criteria. **Supports filtering on multiple columns simultaneously** with powerful OR, AND, and ROR operators for complex filtering.

 **How to filter:**